genevaers/Workbench/docs/WhatWBDoes.md

 ---
 # What the Workbench does

-## How to configure GenevaERS to do things
+## Configure GenevaERS to do things

 The Workbench is how you tell GenevaERS what needs to be done.